binzhulab/SALMON/README.md

 	install.packages("devtools")
 devtools::install_github("binzhulab/SALMON/source")
 ```
 Alternatively, download the package and follow the steps below.
 Download SALMON_0.0.5.tar.gz (for Unix) or SALMON_0.0.5.zip (for Windows, R version >= 4.1).
-To install SALMON on Unix, enter the command (without the quotes) from a Unix prompt:
+To install SALMON on Unix, enter the command from a Unix prompt:
 ```
 R CMD INSTALL SALMON_0.0.5.tar.gz -l path_to_install_package
 ```